Nate Salsbury: Salsbury Troubadours

 One day, Salsbury's attention was caught by the Vokes family.
 While in Chicago, he formed the "Salsbury Troubadours," otherwise known as the "American Vokes," a comic opera company formed by six people.
 Salsbury worked as the star performer of the troupe and a playwright, starting out with the opera Patchwork in 1875.
 He was supported by soubrette artist Nellie McHenry, pianist Frank Maeder, light comedian John Webster, ingénue lead Helene Dingeon, and comedian John Gourlay.
-The company played in the The Brook, Green Room Fun by Bronson Howard, and in other farces.
+The company played in The Brook, Green Room Fun by Bronson Howard, and in other farces.
 Despite early losses, the company's low costs helped them stay afloat until they eventually found success.
 In 1876, Salsbury penned The Brook in twelve hours, and it went on to be a sell-out for five continuous years.
 The troupe first performed at Macauley's Theatre in late 1876 and returned for another engagement in October 1878.
 Salsbury spent fifteen successful years touring the United States and Europe.
 His exposure to Australian horse-racing during his Troubadours tour sparked his interest in developing a horsemanship show.